 Bibb County School District operates the public schools of the city of Macon in central Georgia.
-The district IT team of 19 serves the technical needs of about 22,000 students and 4000 employees.
+The district IT team serves the technical needs of about 22,000 students and 4000 employees.

 Like many schools across the nation, Bibb County transitioned to primarily running classroom and administrative operations in the cloud, mainly to take advantage of the significant cost savings.
-While most district operations and communications are through Microsoft 365 for Education, the district has also implemented several other cloud applications for administrative and classroom functions.
+While most district operations and communications are through Microsoft 365, the district has also implemented several other cloud applications for administrative and classroom functions.

-Before Greg Hogan came on board, there was little focus on securing these cloud applications in the district’s IT infrastructure.
-As the Network Data and Security Coordinator, Hogan is directly responsible for changing that.
-“The focus was on transitioning to Microsoft 365 and getting everything functionally up and running,” explains Hogan.
+Before Bibb County came on board, there was little focus on securing these cloud applications in the district’s IT infrastructure.
+As the IT Team is directly responsible for changing that.
+“The focus was on transitioning to Microsoft 365 and getting everything functionally up and running,” explains Bibb County.
 “Security was more of an afterthought, and that resulted in a lot of vulnerabilities.”

-Beyond thwarting malicious attacks, Hogan also needed to reign in compliance issues.
+Beyond thwarting malicious attacks, Bibb County also needed to reign in compliance issues.
 One of the biggest causes of data loss is not malicious but comes from well-meaning users inside the organization sending sensitive information in unsafe ways.

-Bibb County School District chose ManagedMethods because it is effective, deploys in minutes, requires no special training, is easy to use, and has no impact on network speed or end-users.
+Bibb County School District chose Cloud Monitor because it is effective, deploys in minutes, requires no special training, is easy to use, and has no impact on network speed or end-users.
 Best of all, it is the most affordable cloud security solution on the market.

-Hogan and his team are now able to detect, address, and prevent these types of threats using ManagedMethods.
+The team are now able to detect, address, and prevent these types of threats using Cloud Monitor.
 The platform provides Bibb School District with API-based cloud application security and enables the IT teams to gain visibility and control over the data that is stored and shared in Microsoft 365.
-ManagedMethods offers out-of-the-box and customizable account monitoring, and data loss prevention policies to cover security and compliance requirements.
+Cloud Monitor offers out-of-the-box and customizable account monitoring, and data loss prevention policies to cover security and compliance requirements.

-ManagedMethods also provides school districts with an additional monitoring layer for student safety issues like cyberbullying and inappropriate content.
-Using ManagedMethods, district IT teams can quickly delete or quarantine content that violates student safety and appropriate conduct policies.
+Cloud Monitor also provides school districts with an additional monitoring layer for student safety issues like cyberbullying and inappropriate content.
+Using Cloud Monitor, district IT teams can quickly delete or quarantine content that violates student safety and appropriate conduct policies.

-“Honestly, ManagedMethods is a solution that we didn’t realize we needed until we saw it in action,” says Hogan.
+“Honestly, Cloud Monitor is a solution that we didn’t realize we needed until we saw it in action,” says a member of the team.
 “We assumed that the tools in Microsoft were all we had—and all we needed.
 It was wonderful to see a solution that could come in, take that same data, and make it better and easier to work with.”

-ManagedMethods gives Hogan and the IT team insight into their information infrastructure and data in a way that is easy to understand, visualize, configure, and present.
+Cloud Monitor gives the IT team insight into their information infrastructure and data in a way that is easy to understand, visualize, configure, and present.
 It helps him do his job better and keeps everyone safe.

 Bibb County’s superintendent was awarded National Superintendent of the Year in 2019.
 Less than four days later, the superintendent’s login activity spiked with 400 failed attempts in just a few hours, and over a few days it was astronomical.

-“After the announcement, his account was a high target for hackers,” explains Hogan.
-“Using ManagedMethods, we were able to identify that, pull the data from the dashboard, and present the issue to him.
+“After the announcement, his account was a high target for hackers,” explains Bibb County.
+“Using Cloud Monitor, we were able to identify that, pull the data from the dashboard, and present the issue to him.
 The clear, visual representation of the data helped me better explain the issue and educate him and others on how to exercise caution.”

-Hogan was also able to put student safety controls in place, such as a self-harm policy to alert the team if there are keywords in emails or documents that might indicate danger to a student.
-ManagedMethods also helped Hogan clean up content that presented possible copyright issues from the district’s OneDrive account and put compliance policies in place to keep it clean going forward.
-“ManagedMethods introduced the idea to check for those kinds of files and, in doing that, we were able to clean up a lot of material that shouldn’t have been saved in our OneDrive accounts.
+Bibb County was also able to put student safety controls in place, such as a self-harm policy to alert the team if there are keywords in emails or documents that might indicate danger to a student.
+Cloud Monitor also helped Bibb County clean up content that presented possible copyright issues from the district’s OneDrive account and put compliance policies in place to keep it clean going forward.
+“Cloud Monitor introduced the idea to check for those kinds of files and, in doing that, we were able to clean up a lot of material that shouldn’t have been saved in our OneDrive accounts.
 That was huge.”

-“ManagedMethods makes my job easier in the sense that it gives me data I can present to someone else who may not have the technical expertise I have,” says Hogan.
+“Cloud Monitor makes my job easier in the sense that it gives me data I can present to someone else who may not have the technical expertise I have,” says Bibb County.
 “It bridges that gap by giving us the data we need and presenting the data in a way that is easy for non-technical colleagues to understand.”

-Greg Hogan’s advice to other school districts IT teams is to start by putting the best practices for the solution you already have in place.
-Use the tools you have to their fullest extent, and then bring in a product like ManagedMethods to show where you have security and compliance gaps.
+Bibb County School District’s advice to other school districts IT teams is to start by putting the best practices for the solution you already have in place.
+Use the tools you have to their fullest extent, and then bring in a product like Cloud Monitor to show where you have security and compliance gaps.
 Having that extra layer of security on top of those best practices is important to avoid incidents.

-Using ManagedMethods, Hogan can now rest easy knowing his data, users, and infrastructure are safe and secure, “You can’t put a price on the safety of your data and you can’t put a price on the safety of your students.
+Using Cloud Monitor, Bibb County can now rest easy knowing his data, users, and infrastructure are safe and secure, “You can’t put a price on the safety of your data and you can’t put a price on the safety of your students.
 We are responsible for the tools that students have.
 We give them laptops, internet, email, and cloud storage—and if we don’t do that responsibly we are not doing our jobs well.”